Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-Although \eqref{intro-Liouville equation triple} is a linear transport equation, efficiently solving it is almost impossible in case where the particle number $N$ is very large.
-This is why an accurate statistical description is welcome, and to obtain it one wants to understand the limiting behavior of \eqref{intro-Liouville equation triple} as $N\to\infty$ and $\epsilon\to 0^+$, with the hope that qualitative properties of \eqref{intro-Liouville equation triple} will be revealed for a large but finite $N$.
+Although Liouville's equation is a linear transport equation, efficiently solving it is almost impossible in case where the particle number $N$ is very large.
+This is why an accurate statistical description is welcome, and to obtain it one wants to understand the limiting behavior of it as $N\to\infty$ and $\epsilon\to 0^+$, with the hope that qualitative properties will be revealed for a large but finite $N$.
+Letting the number of particles $N\to\infty$ and the interaction zone $\epsilon\to 0^+$ in the \textbf{new scaling}: